 The Suzuki method offers the parent/guardian and child a unique opportunity to develop their relationship and share the joy of music together.

-Our Suzuki faculty members are dedicated to not only teaching the violin but also developing the whole child.
+Our Suzuki faculty members are dedicated to not only teaching the violin, viola, and cello but also developing the whole child.
 They believe in instilling confidence, love of learning, goal-setting, problem solving, critical thinking, perseverance, team work, memorization abilities, concentration, coordination, and appreciation of others – the nurturing of the whole person through music.

 The early years are crucial for developing mental processes, muscle coordination and a musical ear.
 Formal Suzuki training may begin as early as 4 years of age.
 Children under 4 may begin in our Pre-Suzuki Jump Start Class or Introducing the Instruments Class to prepare them for playing a string instrument.

 The success of the Suzuki Method depends upon the active participation of both the parent/guardian and student.

 In the Suzuki Method the parent, teacher and child create the "Suzuki Triangle."
 Each participant in the triangle is equally important and responsible for the learning process in a safe and productive environment.
 Therefore, being a successful Suzuki parent/guardian does not depend on any previous knowledge of music - the parent/guardian is taught step by step how to help the child at home.